 The University maintains ten residence halls for its students.
-Each hall has air-conditioned rooms, is fully furnished, and provides ample study areas.
+Each hall has its own unique features, but all are air-conditioned, carpeted, furnished, and provide ample study areas.
 Most have TV lounges and recreation space.
-University East, Rivershore Towers, Delo and Howell Halls are coeducational.
-Smiley Hall is for women only and McKay Hall is for men only.
-In addition, the University has two apartment style living units - University South for women only, and coeducational University West.
-University North and the Alumni Building are two small residence hall units for men only.
+Rivershore Tower, Howell, Delo, and University East Halls are coeducational.
+Smiley Hall and University South are for women only.
+McKay Hall and University North are for men only.
+In addition, the University has two apartment style living units - University West and Spartan Arms.
+Both are coeducational.
+For more detailed information on all of the residence halls, the University publication, Residence Life at the University of Tampa, should be consulted.